-Lewis Lawrick is the President, Chief Executive Officer of Magna Terra and another employee of Anaconda is the Chief Financial Officer of Magna Terra.
-The Company owns a 21.1% interest in Magna Terra.
-Messrs.
-Lawrick has declared his interest to the board of directors of Anaconda with respect to their involvement with Magna Terra and have refrained from voting on all matters related to Magna Terra at any meetings of the board of directors of Anaconda.
+Lewis Lawrick is the President, Chief Executive Officer of Magna Terra.
+The Company owns a 18.9% interest in Magna Terra.
+Mr. Lawrick has declared his interest to the board of directors of the Company with respect to their involvement with Magna Terra and have refrained from voting on all matters related to Magna Terra at any meetings of the board of directors of Signal Gold.